shakhawatfci/forum/README.md

 # forum
-a forum for question and answer for islamic question
+an opensource forum for islamic question and answear